emmadema/angularJSPracticeP8/readme.md

 Star Wars APP

-This simple app allows you to select characters and planets.
-When a character is selected the planet the character lives on will show on the screen.
+This app allows you to select characters and films.
+The films are filtered to appear under the characters who started in them.
+To access information about a film or character click on the name.

-To use open in VS code and use local server.
+To use open in VScode and use local server for API.